 As the popularity of association football spread beyond the United Kingdom so did the need for an overall governing body.
 The four Home Associations rejected the idea and it was left to the Football Associations of Belgium, France, Denmark, the Netherlands, Spain, Sweden and Switzerland to form the Fédération Internationales des Football Associations (FIFA).

-An intriguing image of James Iremonger, who played for England in an unofficial international against a German Select XI in 1901 (seven years before the DFB was formed) suggests that the England team may have worn dark shirts at least once that year.
+An intriguing image of James Iremonger, who played for England three times in 1901-02 including an unofficial international against a German Select XI in 1901 (seven years before the DFB was formed) shows the player in a dark shirt with the FA crest.
+I now believe that he removed this from his international shirt and had it sewn on to his Nottingham Forest shirt.

 England joined FIFA in April 1905 and played their first official games against European opposition on a tour in June 1908, when they contested three matches against Austria, Hungary and Bohemia (all part of the Austro-Hungarian Empire).
 These were the only teams from outside the British Isles that England played prior to the outbreak of the First World War.